JetBrains/databao/README.md

 # Portus: NL queries for data

 Natural‑language queries for your data — connect SQL databases and DataFrames, ask questions in plain English, and get tables, plots, and explanations back.
-Portus runs agents on top of DuckDB and your connections, and can use both cloud and local LLMs.

-Version: 0.0.4
+Portus runs agents on top of dataframes and your DB connections, and can use both cloud and local LLMs.

 ## Overview
 - Ask questions like “list all German shows” or “plot revenue by month”.